seanhagen/workernator/docs/design.md

 If the `id` parameter contains the ID of a current or past job, the function will return the `JobInfo` for that job.
 Otherwise it will return an error.

+If a job has failed to complete, the `error_msg` field in the `JobInfo` struct will contain the error message from the job.

 #### Get Job Output